 Why is it recommended that babies sleep on their back?

-Babies should be placed on their backs every time they sleep until 1 year of age, because:
+Babies should be placed on their backs every time they are laid down to sleep until 1 year of age, because:

-- Babies sleeping on their stomachs have a much greater risk of sleep-related death.
+- Babies sleeping on their stomachs have a greater risk of sleep-related death.

-- Stomach sleeping increases the risk of rebreathing the same air that is under the baby’s face.
-When this happens, a baby who does not rouse and move his or her head can end up with too much exhaled carbon dioxide and not enough oxygen in their blood, a condition that can be fatal.
+- Stomach sleeping increases the risk of rebreathing the same air that is near baby’s face.
+When this happens, a baby who does not rouse and move their head can end up with too much exhaled carbon dioxide and not enough oxygen in their blood.
+This can be fatal.

 Should a baby still be placed on his back to sleep if he spits up often or has reflux or GERD?

 Some babies have GER (also known as reflux) or GERD.
 GER (gastroesophageal reflux) is normal spit up.
-GERD (gastroesophageal reflux disease) is when it progresses to where the infant is having symptoms such as poor weight gain related to the reflux.
-This requires a medical diagnosis and is very rare in babies under age 1.
+GERD (gastroesophageal reflux disease) is when reflux causes other symptoms such as poor weight gain.
+GERD requires a medical diagnosis and is very rare in babies under age 1.

 Parents can do the following to help reduce how much a baby spits up: